Day 394

 During the planning of the Croton Aqueduct in the 1830s, there was much debate over how the aqueduct should cross the Harlem River into Manhattan.
 There were three main alternatives being considered: a tunnel beneath the river; a low embankment crossing with a short arch span; and a substantial, high-level bridge.
 John B. Jervis, the chief engineer, favored the embankment and low bridge, as it would be the cheapest and easiest to build of the options.
 Many others, however, felt that this crossing should exude a grandeur befitting the monumental nature of the aqueduct.

 Thanks to the timely heroics of our friend Lewis G. Morris, the State Legislature intervened in the process, passing a law that prohibited the new crossing from hindering ship traffic on the river, thus eliminating the embankment alternative from contention.
 Fearing uncertain, escalating construction costs, Jervis ruled out the tunnel option as well.
 And so it was decided that a stately series of high stone arches would carry the Croton water across the Harlem River in style.
-(If you remember how to see those "Magic Eye" images, check out this stereoscopic view of the bridge from 1859!)

 The High Bridge finally opened in 1848, six years after the aqueduct, which used a temporary inverted siphon to cross the Harlem in the meantime.
-On top of the bridge was a pedestrian walkway where people would come to take a stroll and bask in the majestic views from high above the river.
+If you remember how to view those "Magic Eye" images, check out this stereograph of the bridge from 1859.
+After a pedestrian walkway was added on top of the bridge, well-attired promenaders would come from miles around to bask in the majestic views from high above the river.

 1. Steve says: